Conversionโ€ขโ€ข6 min read

 The critical rule: one variable at a time

-If you change the headline and the hero image at the same time, you won't know which one mattered.
+If you change the headline and the hero image at the same time, you will not know which one mattered.
 Patience here is the whole game.

 Sample size gotcha